saidach/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

 3. This brings up the *Site Administration* screen, which show entries for Groups and Users (which we don't need), but also a section called **Recommend** where you can add **Personalize models** to the app.
 Click on **+Add** link to begin to add a new model

 4. Back on the AWS Console, go to the **Amazon Personalize** service console, select the **personalize-recs-dataset-group** and then on the left-hand menu click **Campaigns**.
-This will show your **personalize-lab-recs-campaign**, along with the campaigns for the other two solutions if you've created them.
+This will show your **personalize-lab-recs-campaign**.
 If you've created all three then you should see something like this, but for your other two campaigns may already have been created

    ![](images/campaignList.png)